troythewolfe/nNest/src/views/README.md

 #views

-This directory contains web views.
+This directory contains shared and global web views.
+Views that are specific to pages are within `pages/pageName/views/`.
 A View is composed of:

 	views/
 		viewName/